AndreaMas/HCI_Project/README.md

 Human computer interaction videogame project, made by **Andrea Masciulli** and **Alessandro Pegoraro**.

-In this repo you can find the Unity code.
+In this repo you can find the unity project source files.

 ## Build
 https://github.com/AndreaMas/HCI_project_build